cdleon/awesome-terminals/README.md

 - [Hyper](https://github.com/zeit/hyper) - A terminal built on web technologies.
 - [Kitty](https://github.com/kovidgoyal/kitty) - A cross-platform, fast, feature full, GPU based terminal emulator
 - [Konsole](https://konsole.kde.org/) - Konsole is a terminal emulator for the K Desktop Environment.
+- [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) - rxvt-unicode is a fork of the well known terminal emulator rxvt.
+- [Sakura](https://launchpad.net/sakura) - Sakura is a terminal emulator based just on GTK and VTE.
+- [st](https://st.suckless.org/) - st is a simple terminal implementation for X.
+- [Terminal](https://github.com/elementary/terminal) - Terminal emulator designed for elementary OS.
 - [Terminator](https://gnometerminator.blogspot.com/p/introduction.html) - The robot future of terminals.
 - [Termite](https://github.com/thestinger/termite/) - A keyboard-centric VTE-based terminal, aimed at use within a window manager with tiling and/or tabbing support.
 - [Tilda](https://github.com/lanoxx/tilda) - A Gtk based drop down terminal for Linux and Unix.